Multiple shootings leave at least 5 people injured

 ST. LOUIS – Four separate shootings in St. Louis have left at least five people wounded.

 The first shooting occurred at 11:58 a.m.
-Saturday at 5300 Oriiole.
+Saturday at 5300 Oriole.
 A man was shot one time and grazed two other times.
 He is in stable condition.

 Then, Saturday evening, around 10 p.m., a man in his late 30s was shot in the foot at 5200 Goodfellow.
 He was conscious and breathing when police arrived.